SCIENCE DEPARTMENT

 Prerequisites: Physical Science and minimum of Algebra II

-Physics is a laboratory science course that examines the relationship between matter and energy and how they interact.
+Physics is a laboratory science course that examines the relationship between matter and energy, and how they interact.
 This course will have a strong emphasis in the mathematics of physics.
 Students explore physics concepts through an inquiry approach.
-Science and Engineering Practices and Crosscutting Concepts are embedded in the Disciplinary Core Ideas of Matter and its Interactions, Motion and Stability, Energy, and Waves and their Applications in Technologies.
+The Science and Engineering Practices and Crosscutting Concepts are embedded in the Physics Disciplinary Core Ideas of Motion and Stability; and Energy.

-Physics Honors is based upon the same general description as physics.
-Every honors course expands upon the standard course.
+Physics Honors is based upon the same general description as Physics I. Every honors course expands upon the standard course.

 ECOLOGY G03H32 1 credit Open to 11, 12

-Ecology is a laboratory science course that enables students to develop an understanding of the natural and man-made environment and the environmental problems the world faces.
+Ecology is a laboratory science course that enables students to develop an understanding of the natural and man-made environment, and the environmental problems the world faces.
 Students explore ecological concepts through an inquiry approach.
-Science and Engineering Practices and Crosscutting Concepts are embedded in the Disciplinary Core Ideas of Ecosystems, Biological Change, Earth and Human Activity, and Links among Engineering, Technology, Science and Society.
+The Science and Engineering Practices and Crosscutting Concepts are embedded in the Ecology Disciplinary Core Ideas of Ecosystems; Biological Change; Earth and Human Activity; and Links among Engineering, Technology, Science and Society.

 Prerequisites: Biology I and Chemistry I

-Anatomy and Physiology is a laboratory science course that includes an in-depth study of the body systems that maintain homeostasis from anatomical, physiological, and histological perspectives.
-Subject matter includes protection support, and movement, integration and regulation, transportation, absorption and excretion, reproduction, and growth and development.
-Science and Engineering Practices and Crosscutting Concepts are embedded in the Disciplinary Core Ideas of From Molecules to Organisms, and Links among Engineering, Technology, Science and Society.
+Human Anatomy and Physiology is a laboratory science course that includes an in-depth study of the body systems.
+Students explore the concepts of protection, support, and movement; integration and regulation; transportation, absorption and excretion; and reproduction, growth and development through an inquiry approach.
+The Science and Engineering Practices and Crosscutting Concepts are embedded in the Human Anatomy and Physiology Disciplinary Core Ideas From Molecules to Organisms; and Links among Engineering, Technology, Science and Society.

 GEOLOGY G03H01 1 credit Open to 11, 12

-Prerequisites: Biology I and Chemistry I or Physics
+Prerequisites: Biology I and Physical Science or Chemistry I

 Geology is a laboratory science course that includes an in-depth study of the Earth’s history and changes over time, Earth’s surface features and interior, and the processes affecting life on Earth.
-Subject matter includes a study of Earth’s rocks, minerals, natural resources; and Earth events impacting the hydrosphere, biosphere, atmosphere and geosphere.
-Science and Engineering Practices and Crosscutting Concepts are embedded in the Disciplinary Core Ideas of Earth’s Place in the Universe, Earth’s Systems, Earth and Human Activity, and Links among Engineering, Technology, Science and Society.
+Students explore the Earth’s rocks, minerals, natural resources; and Earth events impacting the hydrosphere, biosphere, atmosphere and geosphere through an inquiry approach.
+The Science and Engineering Practices and Crosscutting Concepts are embedded in the Geology Disciplinary Core Ideas of Earth’s Place in the Universe; Earth’s Systems; Earth and Human Activity; and Links among Engineering, Technology, Science and Society.

 AP BIOLOGY G03H10 1 credit Open to selected 11, 12

-Prerequisites: Successful completion of Biology 1 and Chemistry
+Prerequisites: Successful completion of Biology I and Chemistry I

 The AP Biology year-long course is designed to be the equivalent of a college introductory biology course.
-Students will study the core scientific principles, theories, and processes that govern living and biological systems.
+Students will study the core scientific principles, theories, and processes that govern living organisms and biological systems.
 Each student will be required to take the AP assessment created by the College Entrance Examination Board.
 The cost of the exam is determined by the College Board.
-This course doesn’t fulfill the state graduation requirement for Biology.

 All AP courses are based upon a common foundation of information from the College Board’s AP program itself, the State of Tennessee, and the Clarksville-Montgomery County School System.